-The Craig Memorial Bridge carries OH Route 65 over the Maumee River in Toledo, Ohio.
+The Craig Memorial Bridge in Toledo, Ohio, carries Ohio Route 65 over the Maumee River.

 History

-After the Cherry Street Bridge was destroyed in the flood of 1883, the city of Toledo towed remnants of the bridge downstream, constructed two new spans and created the Ash-Consaul Bridge.
-1 It was demolished in 1957 for the Craig Memorial Bridge, then a part of OH Route 120.
+After the Cherry Street Bridge was destroyed in the flood of 1883, the city of Toledo moved the remains of the bridge downstream, built two new spans, and established the Ash-Consaul Bridge.
+1 The Ash-Consaul Bridge was demolished in 1957 to make way for the Craig Memorial Bridge, which was part of Ohio Route 120.
 4

-The first section of the relocated OH Route 120 was opened between US Route 20 and OH Route 51 in 1955 and extended north to Summit Street in Toledo in 1957, which required the completion of a Maumee River double-leaf bascule drawbridge.
-5 By 1959, the highway was completed to Michigan as the Toledo-Detroit Expressway and signed as OH Route 120 south of Summit Street and US Route 24A north of Summit Street.
+The first section of the relocated Ohio Route 120 was opened between US Route 20 and Ohio Route 51 in 1955.
+In 1957, the route was extended north to Summit Street in Toledo, which required the completion of a Maumee River double-leaf bascule drawbridge.
+5 By 1959, the highway extended to Michigan as the Toledo-Detroit Expressway and was designated as Ohio Route 120 south of Summit Street and US Route 24A north of Summit Street.
 6 7

-The state of Ohio requested that Interstate 77 be designated for the Toledo-Detroit Expressway in 1958, which had that time would have connected Marietta to Cleveland, and then westward to Detroit and Port Huron, Michigan.
-7 Interstate 77 was truncated to Cleveland by August and the route through Toledo was redesignated as Interstate 280.
-The changes were approved in November.
+In 1958, the state of Ohio requested that the Toledo-Detroit Expressway be designated as Interstate 77, which would have connected Marietta to Cleveland and then continued westward to Detroit and Port Huron, Michigan.
+7 However, Interstate 77 was truncated to Cleveland, and the route through Toledo was redesignated as Interstate 280.
+These changes were approved in November 1958.

-As the highway was constructed prior to the development of the Interstate Highway System, Interstate 280 featured substandard geometry and bridges throughout its length.
-The highway was not brought up to modern standards south of East Toledo until 1990 as it contained seven at-grade intersections.
-7 But the drawbridge and its network of ramps on both ends was an obstacle.
+As the highway was built before the Interstate Highway System, Interstate 280 had substandard geometry and bridges throughout its length.
+Upgrades south of East Toledo were not made until 1990 due to the seven at-grade intersections.
+7 Additionally, the drawbridge and its network of ramps on both ends posed challenges.

-By 1996, the Maumee River crossing opened on average 900 times a year for ship traffic, each with an average delay of seven minutes.
-1 By 2007, that number had dropped to 266 openings.
-Even still, its ramp configurations were treacherous as it featured a three-leg northbound exit to Summit and Huron Street.
-The Huron ramp was closed shortly after because of a rash of serious accidents.
-8 Other ramps included poor sight distances and little to no merge lanes.
+By 1996, the Maumee River drawbridge opened approximately 900 times a year for ship traffic, each time causing an average delay of seven minutes.
+1 By 2007, the number of openings had decreased to 266.
+Despite this, the ramp configurations were still hazardous, particularly with the three-leg northbound exit to Summit and Huron Street.
+The Huron ramp was closed shortly afterward due to a series of serious accidents.
+8 Other ramps had poor sight distances and little to no merge lanes.

 Gallery